 How to Make This Recipe

-1. Preheat the oven to 350°F. Line a 9x4 loaf pan with parchment paper.
+1. Preheat the oven to 350°F. Line a 9×4 loaf pan with parchment paper.
 Grease any of the remaining exposed sides of the pan with butter flavored crisco.

-2. In a large mixing bowl, add the zest of 1 blood orange and cane sugar.
-Use an electric hand mixer to combine until zest is thoroughly incorporated and sugar is tinted orange.
+1. In a large mixing bowl, add the zest of 1 blood orange and cane sugar.
+Use an electric hand mixer or whisk to combine until zest is thoroughly incorporated and sugar is tinted orange.

-4. Beat in the eggs one at a time ensuring that the egg is fully incorporated before adding in the next.
-Then add in almond extract.
+2. Beat in the eggs one at a time ensuring that the egg is fully incorporated before adding in the next.
+Then add in almond extract, Cointreau and greek yogurt.
+Whisk feverently.

-5. Pour in baking powder, salt, and ~¼ of flour.
-Beat together until smooth throughout.
+3. Pour in baking powder, salt, and flour.
+Whisk together until smooth throughout.
+Be sure to scrape the sides of the bowl to get all of the flour.

-10. To make the glaze, combine powdered sugar, melted butter, and juice/zest of blood orange and optional ½ tsp orange extract.
+7. To make the glaze, combine powdered sugar and juice/zest of blood orange and optional ½ tsp orange extract.
 Use an electric hand mixer to combine glaze together.
 It will be thick.
 Add 1 tablespoon of milk at a time until glaze is spreadable.
-Note: we do NOT want it to be runny.
-We want a thicker glaze that will harden after being poured on the loaf.

-11. Remove the cake from the pan and place on a wire rack.
-Once completely cooled, pour the glaze over top of the loaf.
+8. Remove the cake from the pan and place on a wire rack.
+Pour the glaze over top of the loaf.
 For easy cleaning, I like to place a piece of parchment under the rack because inevitably some of the glaze will drip down.
-Slice and enjoy!

 Make sure your baking powder is fresh!
 Baking powder is important for helping baked goods rise properly, but it has a relatively short shelf life once opened, so it’s one of the few items I never buy in bulk!
 To test if your baking powder is still fresh, add a small amount to boiling water.
 If it bubbles it’s still good to use, but if not it’s time to toss it!

 Prep your pan.
 If your parchment paper does not cover all sides of the pan, heavily grease the exposed sides with crisco.
-This cake WILL get stuck in the pan if you skip this step.
+This cake WILL get stuck to the sides of the springform pan if you skip this step.

 Recipe FAQs